Jujutsu: Description

-Old schools and derivations
+Old schools and descendant arts

-As jujutsu has so many facets, it has become the foundation for a variety of styles and derivations today.
+As jujutsu has so many facets, it has become the foundation for a variety of distinct fighting styles and derivations today.
 As each instructor incorporated new techniques and tactics into what was taught to them originally, they codified and developed their own ryu (school) or Federation to help other instructors, schools, and clubs.
 Some of these schools modified the source material enough that they no longer consider themselves a style of jujutsu.
 Arguments and discussions amongst the martial arts fraternity have evoked to the topic of whether specific methods are in fact not jujitsu at all.
 Tracing the history of a specific school can be cumbersome and impossible in some circumstances.

 Around the year 1600, there were over 2000 jujutsu ko-ryū styles, most with at least some common descent, characteristics, and shared techniques.
 Specific technical characteristics, a list of techniques, and the way techniques were performed varied from school to school.
 Many of the generalizations noted above do not hold true for some schools of jujutsu.
 Schools of jujutsu with long lineages include: